next-theme/theme-next-docs/source/docs/troubleshooting.md

 npm install markdown-it-named-headings
 ```
 See: https://github.com/theme-next/hexo-theme-next/issues/1168
-Here is the [PR with bugfix for default config](https://github.com/hexojs/hexo-renderer-markdown-it/pull/90) of `hexo-renderer-markdown-it` plugin.
+Here is the [Pull Request with bugfix for default config](https://github.com/hexojs/hexo-renderer-markdown-it/pull/90) of `hexo-renderer-markdown-it` plugin.

 ### Favicon Set but Doesn't Work